Jojo4GH/nav/README.md

 # 📂 nav 📂

-The interactive and stylish replacement for ls & cd.
+The interactive and stylish replacement for ls & cd!

 ![nav demo](media/screenshot2.png)